RESEARCH & CONSULTANCY

 Paul plans to start his PhD studies in the area of Virtual Reality and Instructional Design, focusing on the classic car repair market and how repairing classics can be adapted to the digital age.
 His areas of expertise are: Web design, Typography, User Experience (UX) design, Illustration, Interactive media, Interface design, Information design, User centred design, Interpretation design and Graphic design.

-Kerry Wort is the Programme Leader and Lecturer in Digital Media Practice.
+Sam Barker is the Programme Leader and Lecturer in Computer Games Design & Development, and Digital Media Development areas such as Immersive Technologies.

 Paula Richardson is CEDI’s Project Manager.